ys7yoo/tutorial_IPython/README.md

 ```
 ipython notebook
 ```
-4. Open (any) web browser and go to `localhost:8888'
+4. Open (any) web browser and go to localhost:8888
+5. In the web browser, you can run each block by Shift+Enter.

 ### launch remotely on a server
 The only difference from the local-launch is that you use SSH turnelling.